torebutlin/cued_datalogger/docs/source/api_reference/analysis/analysis.rst

 Analysis
 ========

-This section contains the documentation for the :class:`~datalogger.analysis_window.AnalysisWindow`.
+This section contains the documentation for the :class:`~cued-datalogger.analysis_window.AnalysisWindow`.

 .. toctree::
   :maxdepth: 2